diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 ![Table sample page](images/sample.png)

 You need to know the dependencies for a table or need to figure out which other tables are using a specific view?
-Metascope will tell you in seconds:
+Click on the 'Dependency' tab:

 ![Table dependency page](images/dependency.png)